 David Guetta recently released an advertisement for one of his world renowned parties.
 His video features a slew of Indigenous misrepresentations and appropriations that have angered many Indigenous people, including myself.

-Unfortunately, it seems that Guetta has been hiding in a cave somewhere producing his music because he has not received the memo that appropriating Indigenous culture simply is not cool anymore.
+Unfortunately, it seems that Guetta has been hiding in a cave somewhere producing his music because he hasn’t received the memo that appropriating Indigenous culture simply isn’t cool anymore.
 Unlike Guetta, many people in the music industry are beginning to understand that this type of behaviour is pretty absurd and as a result we have seen music festivals the world over banning the wearing of headdresses by those attending the festivals.

-Now while this whole Guetta situation frustrates and angers me, I am going to choose to address another related issue with the headdress that hits a little closer to home.
-Before I dive into it, let me just say that I am not trying to shift the conversation away from appropriation, rather I have always felt that there are many who are doing work addressing this type of appropriation and I have always felt strongly that we need to address issues inside our communities just as much as we address that happen outside our communities.
+Now while this whole Guetta situation frustrates me, I am going to choose to address another related issue with the headdress that hits a little closer to home.
+Before I dive into it, let me just say that I am not trying to shift the conversation away from appropriation, rather I have always felt that there are many individuals addressing this type of appropriation and I feel strongly that we need to address issues inside our communities just as much as we address what happens outside our communities.

 My issue is something that is sometimes talked about–but not really.
-It is always shrugged off as an issue of non-importance.
-However, to me, I feel as though if we are to tell the world to respect our culture (which includes our art forms, clothing and spirituality) then we must do the same.
+It’s always shrugged off as an issue of non-importance.
+However, to me, I feel as though if we’re to tell the world to respect our culture (which includes our art forms, clothing and spirituality) then we must do the same.
 I have to say some of us, more specifically our “leaders”, have been doing a rough job at this.
-This issue is actually quite specific as well since it seems to happen among a select group of Individuals.
+This issue is actually quite specific as well since it seems to occur among a select group of Individuals.

 The issue is this: chiefs either wearing headdresses composed of fake feathers or chiefs from regions that never traditionally wore headdresses choosing to wear them as a symbol of their status.
 The double whammy is when you have a chief from a region that never wore headdresses choosing to wear one that is composed of fake feathers.
-Palm-in-face moment when I see that.
+Palm-in-face moment.

-I will start this discussion by addressing the fake headdresses first.
-I simply do not understand why leaders would make this decision.
-I have seen first-hand chiefs marching with us during the many rallies I have attended only to notice the fact that their headdresses were made from cheap black and white dollar store feathers.
-Now I am not saying all are doing this.
+I’ll start this discussion by addressing the fake headdresses first.
+I don’t understand why leaders make this decision.
+I’ve seen first-hand, chiefs marching with us during many rallies I’ve attended only to notice that their headdresses were made from cheap black and white dollar store feathers.
+Now I am not saying they’re all doing this.
 Far from it.
 Many leaders respect what the feathers and the headdress means to their people.
-However, to the ones who are doing this, I ask you, why?
+However, to the ones who are doing this, I ask, why?
 What’s the value?
 What’s the significance in wearing fake feathers?
-I feel as though these leaders either do not value the importance of eagle feathers or feel as though symbolizing their status as chiefs is more important then respecting and honouring the importance of feathers.
-So here it goes, I am going to say it: there is no difference between the bonnet that joe shmo wears at some EDM festival and the dollar store feathers I have seen on some chiefs’ bonnets.
+I feel as though these leaders either don’t value the importance of eagle feathers or feel as though symbolizing their status as chiefs is more important then respecting and honouring the importance of feathers.
+So here it goes, I am going to say it: there is no difference between the bonnet that joe shmo wears at some EDM festival and the dollar store feathers I’ve seen on some chiefs’ bonnets.

 They both hold little value as the feathers themselves are what represents the importance of the bonnet, not the wearer.